05

 "Bhai, you're the best!
 I love you!"

-Meera shook her head, something fond beneath the worry, and glanced at her husband.
+Meera sighed, a mix of affection and worry, and looked over at her husband.
 "He came back after eleven years, became even colder on the surface.
 But he still has a soft spot for Ira.
 He was so busy in London but still remembers what she wants."

 Meera's smile faded.
-She glanced toward the stairs, then lowered her voice.
+She looked toward the stairs, then lowered her voice.
 "Raghav and Madhavi are coming back next month from the conference, right?"
-A pause.
+She paused.
 "I'm very tense, Aarav.
 What happened eleven years ago...
 Lav hasn't even talked to Madhavi properly since then.
 In all these years, whenever she appeared on video calls, he'd cut the call or leave the room.
 He's so cold with her now.
 And now everyone will be living together..."

 Aarav's jaw tightened.
-His fingers curled once against the table, brief and hidden, before he smoothed his hand flat again.
+He balled his hand into a tight fist against the table for a split second, hiding it, before letting his fingers relax flat against the wood.
 "Meera."
 His voice was low but firm.
 "Not here.
 Ira will hear.
 We'll discuss later."

 She nodded quickly.
 "Okay."

-She found him at his desk, laptop open, already reviewing case files.
-Still in his shirt and trousers from dinner, collar loosened by a single button.
+She found him at his desk with his laptop open, already reading through case files.
+He was still wearing his shirt and trousers from dinner, though he had undone the top button of his collar.

 "Lav, work already?
 You came home after eleven years, relax for two days at least."

 "Preparation."
-He didn't look up.
+He didn't look up from the screen.
 "I need to familiarize myself with RIMS protocols before tomorrow.
 Systems are different from London."

 "Beta, rest a little too.
 You've been working continuously for seven years.
 Did you ever take a break?"